-The Classic Side Kick: our most popular design
+The Classic Side Kick: our most popular side by side bike.

 It is made from 1 1/4″ PVC and is capable of holding up to 400lbs.
 You can also mount an electric drive or even gas motor on this model.

 The classic Side Kick uses individual bucket style seats, this feature allows the seats to be mounted at different distances from the pedals.
+Yes there are pedals for the passenger also.
 These seats are available at discount or marine stores or even Walmart .
 They can be found in various colors and are very light weight.
 Last but not least you don’t have to build them.
 I paid $60 for the pair.

 A bench seat could also be used (in addition to a fishing tackle box or tool box that serves as a glove compartment — as seen pictured here).

 Unlike the smaller bikes we offer that use 16″ front wheels, the SK uses twenty inch diameter front and rear wheels.
 Affording a more stable ride than a three wheeler.
 I have also moved the seats back 2″ and increased leg clearance by the clever use of a handle bar steering system.

 The gear shift lever to control the 6-speed derailleur is mounted on the steering column.
 The hand brake levers are connected to inline brakes on both the rear wheels.

 The driver sets inside the frame and the “Side Kick” straddles the right side rail.
 The reason is to keep the vehicle as narrow as possible for use on bike lanes and so it will fit inside van or truck bed.
 The carrier on this model is made from 1″X 2″ hard wood strips.
 Hardware kit for this model is $465.00 and bike parts are $294.00 Total cost to build under $1000.00